Don’t delay, choose an Ambetter plan today -- before Open Enrollment ends December 15th! Enroll Now.

 Ambetter from NH Healthy Families

 P.O.
 Box 5010

 Farmington, MO 63640-5010

 We will accept or reject your claim no later than 45 days after all information regarding the claim has been received.
 If we reject your claim, the notice will state the reason why.
-If we agree to pay all or part of your claim, we will pay it no later than the fifth business day after the notice has been made.
+If we agree to pay all or part of your claim, we will pay it no later than 14 business days after the notice has been made.

 C) Grace Periods and Claims Pending

 If you don’t pay your premium by its due date, you’ll enter a grace period.
 This is the extra time we give you to pay (we understand that stuff happens sometimes).

 During your grace period, you will still have coverage.
 However, if you don’t pay before a grace period ends, you run the risk of losing your coverage.
 During a grace period, we may hold — or pend — your claim payment.